 Tips to customize this rule: Add the Individual users setting to alert you when a mismatch is detected in file activity generated by specific users.
 For example, the Risk Exposure dashboard indicates that Filip has moved a large number of files, and further investigation in Forensic Search shows that many of these carry the File Mismatch risk indicator.
 You add Filip as a user monitored by this rule to better understand why his files show mismatches.

 This recommended rule uses the Filename or extension rule setting to alert you when exfiltration activity is detected that involves files with a variation of "resumé" or "cv" in their filenames.
 This criteria uses the * wildcard along with the words or abbreviations that appear in such filenames to detect activity for a variety of naming conventions and file types.

 Tips to customize this rule:

-- Add the Individual users settings to the rule, and then add the usernames of anyone identified on the High Risk Employees list as a flight risk.
-The rule then alerts you when Code42 detects activity generated by any of those users for files that match the "resumé" filename or extension criteria.
+- Add the Watchlists settings to the rule, and then select the Flight risk watchlist.
+The rule then alerts you when Code42 detects activity generated by any of the users on that watchlist for files that match the "resumé" filename or extension criteria.